MidasWR/Project-1/README.md

  1st  try auth server(beta!)
  ##
  Have problem with auth rediderct system cause idk how use JWT token systrm now, but i will learn it in feature! :)
+ ###
+ And i know that this code have so much bags and not worked how need,arch too so bad :(